Seeking justice for women victims of wartime rape in Ukraine

 By Jean Charles Putzolu and Lisa Zengarini

-Sexual violence against women and girls has been part of warfare throughout history and has long considered an inevitable element of war.
+Sexual violence against women and girls has been part of warfare throughout history and has long been considered an inevitable element of war.
 It is only in more recent decades, because of the prevalence of rape in the Balkan and Rwandan conflicts, that the international community began to recognize rape as a systematic warfare strategy and efforts were made to prosecute such acts under existing international law, namely the Geneva Convention.

 The wars in Ukraine and the Middle East, are no exception.
-Since the outbreak of Russian full-scale invasion in 2022, Ukrainian civil society mobilized to support victims, pursue justice, and assist survivors in rebuilding their lives, both mentally and medically.
+Since the outbreak of the Russian full-scale invasion in 2022, Ukrainian civil society mobilized to support victims, pursue justice, and assist survivors in rebuilding their lives, both mentally and medically.

 In just over 1,000 days of war, Ukrainian prosecutors have documented over 300 cases of rape and other forms of sexual violence, mainly attributed to Russian forces.
 Civil society organizations, Ukrainian institutions, and international bodies have gathered substantial evidence of these crimes for use in court.